-The key to hate crime classification is the motivation of the person accused of the crime.
-If the criminal act was motivated simply by the defendant’s prejudice or hatred of the victim because of the victim’s perceived race, religion, ethnicity, or sexual orientation, the criminal act qualifies as a hate crime.
+The key to hate crime classification is considering the primary motivation of the person accused of the crime.
+If the criminal act was motivated primarily by the defendant’s prejudice or hatred of the victim because of the victim’s perceived race, religion, ethnicity, or sexual orientation, the criminal act qualifies as a hate crime.

 In other words, the defendant’s primary motivation for committing the offense is the key to proper classification.
 If the primary motivation for the offense is something else, for example, monetary gain, the offense should not be classified as a hate crime.
 This distinction exists even if individuals involved in the incident were of different races or used demeaning slurs during the commission of the crime.

 Hate crimes often generate more attention from officers, prosecutors, and the media.
 As a result, any person accused of a hate crime needs an experienced and aggressive criminal defense attorney.

 Attorney for Hate Crimes in Tampa, FL

 If you have been accused of selecting the victim of a crime based on prejudice such as the victim’s advanced age, physical disability, mental disability, homeless status, national origin, sexual orientation, religion, ethnicity, color, or race, then contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, FL.

 We represent clients throughout the greater Tampa Bay area including Hillsborough County, Pinellas County, Pasco County, Hernando County, and Polk County, FL.
 Let us put our experience to work for you.

 Call (813) 250-0500 today.